An Earth-sized planet like TRAPPIST-1e could have an atmosphere similar to Earth’s.

 Find out more with these additional resources from NASA’s Universe of Learning

-Model transmission spectrum of Temperate Earth-sized exoplanet courtesy of Tyler Robinson
+Model transmission spectrum of Temperate Earth-sized exoplanet: Tyler Robinson

-Content development by Margaret W. Carruthers, Timothy Rhue II, Dr. Christopher Britt, and Dr. Brandon Lawton
+Content development by Margaret W. Carruthers, Timothy Rhue II, Dr. Christopher Britt, Dr. Brandon Lawton

-Subject-matter expertise provided by Dr. Hannah Wakeford and Dr. Kevin Stevenson
+Subject-matter expertise provided by Dr. Hannah Wakeford, Dr. Kevin Stevenson